Axion Detection via Atomic Excitations: Introduction

-The axion field is homogeneous over a large de Broglie wavelength, oscillating in a coherent way, which makes it ideal cold dark matter candidate in the mass range $10^{-6}$ eV$\leq m_a \leq 10^{-3}$ eV.
-In fact it has been recognized long time ago as a prominent dark matter candidate by Sikivie \cite{Sikivie83}, and others, see, e.g, \cite{PriSecSad88}.
-The axions are extremely light.
-So it is impossible to detect axions as dark matter particles via scattering them off targets.
-They are detected by their conversion to photons in the presence of a magnetic field (Primakoff effect), see Fig. \ref{AxionPhoton}(a),(b).
+It has been recognized long time ago that the axion is an ideal cold dark matter candidate, especially in the mass range $10^{-6}$ eV$\leq m_a \leq 10^{-3}$ eV, by Sikivie \cite{Sikivie83}, and others, see, e.g, \cite{PriSecSad88}.
+Thus the popular experiments hope to detect them by their conversion to photons in the presence of a magnetic field (Primakoff effect), see Fig. \ref{AxionPhoton}(a),(b).
 The produced photons are detected in a resonance cavity as suggested by Sikivie \cite{Sikivie83}.
+In the case of the axion absorption by atoms, see Fig. \ref{AxionPhoton}(c), the detection can be achieved by directly measuring the photons following the atom de-excitation or as described in the text.

 In fact various experiments\footnote{Heavier axions with larger mass in the 1eV region produced thermally ( such as via the $a\pi\pi\pi$ mechanism), e.g. in the sun, are also interesting and are searched by CERN Axion Solar Telescope (CAST) \cite{CAST11}.
-Other axion like particles (ALPs), with broken symmetries not connected to QCD, and dark photons form dark matter candidates called WISPs (Weakly Interacting Slim Particles) , see, e.g.,\cite{ADDKM-R10}, are also being searched.} such as ADMX and ADMX-HF collaborations \cite{ExpSetUp11b},\cite{ADMX10},\cite{Stern14,MultIBSExp} are now planned to search for them.
+Other axion like particles (ALPs), with broken symmetries not connected to QCD, and dark photons form dark matter candidates called WISPs (Weakly Interacting Slim Particles) , see, e.g.,\cite{ADDKM-R10}, are also being searched.} such as ADMX and ADMX-HF collaborations \cite{ExpSetUp11b},\cite{ADMX10},\cite{Stern14,MultIBSExp} are planned and ongoing to search for them.
 In addition, the newly established center for axion and physics research (CAPP) has started an ambitious axion dark matter research program \cite{CAPP}, using SQUID and HFET technologies \cite{ExpSetUp11a}.
-The allowed parameter space has been presented in a nice slide by Raffelt \cite{MultIBSTh} in the recent Multidark-IBS workshop and, focusing on the axion as dark matter candidate, by Stern \cite{Stern14}, derived from Fig. 3 of ref \cite{Stern14}).
+Their strategy is to run several experiments in parallel to explore a wide range of axion masses with sensitivities better than the QCD axion models \cite{Semer20a},\cite{Semer20b},\cite{SemerArch19}. \\The allowed parameter space has been presented in a nice slide by Raffelt \cite{MultIBSTh} in the Multidark-IBS workshop and, focusing on the axion as dark matter candidate, by Stern \cite{Stern14}, derived from Fig. 3 of ref \cite{Stern14}).

+Recently some exclusion on the axion masses have been obtained by the ADMX experiments in the range of 2.66-2.81 $\mu$eV \cite{ADMX18}, 2.81-3.39 $\mu$eV \cite{ADMX20} and 3.3-4.2 $\mu$eV \cite{ADMX21} leading to the exclusion of a wide range of axion-photon coupling values predicted in benchmark models of the invisible axion, which solve the strong CP problem of quantum chromodynamics.

+Since, however, the mass of the axion is not known, it is important to consider other processes for its detection, which may be accessible to a wider window of axion mass.
+Such may involve, e.g., axion detection via atomic excitations \cite{ZioutSemer88}, \cite{TFSSB18a}, \cite{FSTB18b}.